 There are many different kinds of rice.
-According to U.S. Rice Producers, Americans eat about 25 pounds of this simple-to?-make, gluten-free grain every year.
-There are more 40,000 varieties of rice, but you will likely come across these during your Colorado culinary school career.
+According to U.S. Rice Producers, Americans eat about 25 pounds of this simple-to-make, gluten-free grain every year.
+There are more 40,000 varieties of rice, but you will likely come across these during your time in culinary school.
 Each kind of rice has its specific flavor and texture, as well as method of cooking.
 Here are some common varieties to consider using:

 Just as the label says, these types of rice have longer grains.
 The typical rice used by many Americans is white or brown long-grain rice.
 Another kind you may be familiar with is basmati.
 This rice is often used in Pakistani and Indian cuisine.
 Cooking it requires more maintenance than other long rice varieties because it must be soaked for a half an hour before it is heated.
 Jasmine rice is another kind commonly found at grocery stores.
 It originates in Thailand.
 Each grain is whitish but slightly see-through, and the grains stick together more than other long varieties.